SPOORTHI-HR/short-boundary-detection-and-background-substraction/README.md

     - This releases the video capture and destroys all OpenCV windows.

 This code should work well for detecting boundaries and performing background subtraction in a video stream.

+**Acknowledgments**

+I am grateful for the guidance and support provided by Dr.https://github.com/Victor-Ikechukwu/Victor-Ikechukwu